 Option Description SATA Operation Allows you to configure the operating mode of the integrated SATA hard drive controller.
-The options are: AHCI RAID On-By default, the RAID On option is enabled.
-I NOTE: SATA is configured to support RAID mode.
+The options are: · Disabled AHCI RAID On-By default, the RAID On option is enabled. (i) NOTE: SATA is configured to support RAID mode.
+NOTE: SATA is comigured to support RAID mode.
 Storage Interface Allows you to enable or disable various drives on board.
-The options are: M.2 PCIe SSD-1 M.2 PCIe SSD-0 By default, all the options are enabled.
+The options are: · M.2 PCIe SSD-1 · M.2 PCIe SSD-0 By default, all the options are enabled.
 SMART Reporting This field controls whether hard drive errors for integrated drives are reported during system startup.
 This technology is part of the Self Monitoring Analysis and Reporting Technology (SMART) specification.
 By default, the Enable SMART Reporting option is disabled.
 Drive Information Provides information about drive type and device.